changeworld/azure-docs.ja-jp/articles/backup/backup-azure-vms-automation.md

 <properties
-   pageTitle="Resource Manager でデプロイされた VM のバックアップを PowerShell を使用してデプロイおよび管理する | Microsoft Azure" description="PowerShell を使用して Azure で Resource Manager によりデプロイされた VM のバックアップをデプロイおよび管理する" services="backup" documentationCenter="" authors="markgalioto"
+   pageTitle="Deploy and manage backups for Resource Manager-deployed VMs using PowerShell | Microsoft Azure" description="Use PowerShell to deploy and manage backups in Azure for Resource Manager-deployed VMs" services="backup" documentationCenter="" authors="markgalioto"